ESPHome Panasonic Climate WiFi interface

-- The original connector seems to be Panasonic proprietary so we just installed a 1.27mm pitch 8 pin header which works just fine with the original cable and plug.
+- The original connector is Panasonic proprietary so we used a universal 8 pin header which works just fine with the original DNSK-P11 cable and connector.

-- Pre flashed with a default esphome config with AP, captive portal and web server enabled, so you can upload your own config OTA!
+- Pre-programmed with a default esphome configuration with Hotspot, captive portal and web server enabled, so you can upload your own config OTA!

-Each module has been tested and is pre-flashed with esphome.io firmware, with the AccesPoint, Captive Portal and webserver enabled, so you can flash your own esphome config (or any other compatible firmware) using OTA (wifi) flashing.
+Each interface has been tested and is pre-flashed with esphome firmware, with the Hotspot, Captive Portal and webserver enabled, so you can install your own esphome configuration (or any other compatible firmware) using OTA (WiFi).

-Just connect to the esp32-airc-xx WiFi network, use password qwe12345 and access the web-interface by entering the IP -address or hostname of the module in your webbrowser.
+Just connect to the esp32-airc-xx WiFi network, use password Qwe123456 and access the web-interface by entering the IP -address or hostname of the interface in your webbrowser.

-In esphome, create your own new configuration, press install, select “manual download”, download and save the file and upload that file in the web-interface of the module (refer to the screenshot above).
-Power cycle the module and it will then appear as “online” in the esphome dashboard.
+In esphome, create your own new configuration, press install, select “manual download”, download and save the file and upload that file in the web-interface of the interface (refer to the screenshot above).
+Power cycle the interface and it will then appear as “online” in the esphome dashboard.